SabrinaCheng/consumer_complaints/README.md

 ## Design
 1. Read input CSV file<br>
 Python standard package "CSV" is used to read the input CSV file.
-Even though reading without using package also works(counting number of quotes and commas to split columns), according to my experiments, the running time is longer, which might be problematic when dealing with large datasets.
+Even though reading without using package also works(counting number of quotes and commas to split columns), according to the experiments, the running time is longer, which might be problematic when dealing with large datasets.
 To save memory, only three selected columns, Product, Date received, and Company, are read.

 2. Clean data<br>
 Product and Company names are converted to lowercase.
 Year information is extracted from Date received by getting the first element after splitting the string by "-".